 Access to financing and loan facilities is critical to the ongoing success of any growing business.
-Whether you need to hire new staff, expanding to a new territory or buying new raw materials, advance funding will be likely required.
+Whether you need to hire new staff, expand to a new territory, or buy new raw materials, advance funding will be likely required.
 So choosing the right financing for your business matters.

 Choosing the right financing for your business can be a daunting task.
-It is complex and time consuming.
+It is complex and time-consuming.
 Small businesses have a mountain of choices.
 This is due to the increase in the number of lending tools in recent years that become available.
 But there are loan specialists that with no upfront fees can source the right fit for your business.

 It is also important for you to know how to pay off debt as a business owner, and there are many options to achieve this.
 Not every type of financing is right for every situation.
 For example, if a construction company or trucking concern is making money on paper yet finds itself constantly short on cash flow, then receivable financing (also known as factoring) may be the right option.

-If you’re running a venue, like a restaurant or bar, then merchant cash advance may be the way to go — it is flexible, ensures pay down of your debt while still providing the cash flow you need to grow.
+If you’re running a venue, like a restaurant or a bar, then a merchant cash advance may be the way to go — it is flexible and ensures paying down your debt while still providing the cash flow you need to grow.